Enter Yon Salt Portal!

-- This should take about 5 seconds for normal QiQuac measurements but can take several minutes for larger AT files spanning several days of 5 second data.
+- This should take about 5 seconds for normal QiQuac measurements but can take several minutes for larger AT files spanning several days with 5 second data.

 - If the spinning bar at the top stops without the page updating with a graph, then there has been an error.
-Try again and contact FSL if unsuccesful.
+Try again and contact FSL if unsuccessful.

 The Salt Portal is an interface to an underlying database.
 The database stores the original data file, and relevant CF.T and SDIQ measurement parameters such as mass of salt injected and Start and End times.
 CF.T records and SDIQ records are independent.
 This allows the user to select a historical CF.T measurement to apply to the SDIQ measurement.
 It also allows several CF.T measurements independent of an SDIQ measurement.